Shreerang01/Fatigue-Detection-System-/README.md

     1. Clone this repository to your local machine.

-    2. Open the `main.ino` file using the Arduino IDE.
+    2. Open the `Fatigue Detection Hardware.ino` file using the Arduino IDE.

     3. Upload the code to your Arduino UNO R3.